gsoft-inc/sg-orbit/CONTRIBUTING.md

 3. Bump the version of the identified packages
 4. Modifies package metadata to reflect new release
 5. Publish the packages to npm
-6. Push those changes to Git
+6. Push those changes to Git with a tag
+7. Create a new Github release associated to the tag created previously
+8. Optionally deploy Storybook and the document Website

 Fortunatelly, this is all automated with a few commands!